Are you financially prepared if an accident happens to you?

 - A loss due or related to pregnancy, including resulting childbirth or complication thereof.

 - A loss due or related to operating, riding in or descending from any aircraft while in flight, except when riding as a passenger on a licensed, commercial, or non-military aircraft.

-This information is only a brief description of the principal provisions and features of the AIA Trust Accidental Death and Dismemberment Insurance Plan.
+This information is only a brief description of the principal provisions and features of the AIA Trust Accidental Death and Dismemberment Insurance Plan underwritten by the New York Life Insurance Company under group policy G-29059-3/GMR-FACE.
 The complete terms and conditions including features, costs, eligibility, renewability, limitations and exclusions are contained in the Certificate of Insurance issued to each insured.
 The AIA Trust incurs certain administrative expenses in connection with this sponsored plan.
-To provide and maintain this valuable AIA membership benefit, the Trust is reimbursed for these expenses.
+To provide and maintain this valuable AIA membership benefit, the AIA Trust is reimbursed for these expenses.

 P.O.
 Box 1889